silum/astrokat-wiki/Observation-configuration-examples.md

 The examples provided is in the form of simple observation catalogues converted to observation configuration files.
-This is simply introductory, more advance users can simple construct an observation configuration file during the proposal planning phase using the offline observation functionality
+This is simply introductory, more advance users can construct an observation configuration file during the proposal planning phase using the offline observation functionality

 ## Simple calibrator drift scan